Coronae of relatively hyperbolic groups and coarse cohomologies

+In this paper, we use the same notation for the nerve of an anti-\v{C}ech system, and its geometric realization.

-Now we recall the definition of generalized cohomology theory on the category of locally compact and second countable Hausdorff spaces, which we abbreviate to LCSH.
+Now we recall the definition of a generalized cohomology theory on the category of locally compact and second countable Hausdorff spaces, which we abbreviate to LCSH.
 (See \cite[Section 7.1]{MR1817560} for LCSH.)
-A generalized cohomology theory on LCSH is a contravariant functor $M^*=\{M^p\}$ from LCSH to the category of $\Z$-graded Abelian groups such that \begin{enumerate} \item $M^*$ is a homotopy functors, and \item if $W\subset X$ is a closed subset, there is a functorial long exact sequence
+A generalized cohomology theory on LCSH is a contravariant functor $M^*=\{M^p\}$ from LCSH to the category of $\Z$-graded Abelian groups such that \begin{enumerate} \item $M^*$ is a homotopy functor, and \item if $W\subset X$ is a closed subset, there is a functorial long exact sequence

-\end{enumerate} Examples of such cohomology theories are $K$-theory $K^*(-)$ and the compactly supported Alexander-Spanier cohomology $H_c^*(-)$.
+\end{enumerate} Examples of such cohomology theories are $K$-theory $K^*(-)$ and the Alexander-Spanier cohomology with compact supports $H_c^*(-)$.
 These cohomology theories satisfy the continuity property \begin{enumerate} \item for a projective limit $X=\varprojlim X_n$ of locally compact second countable Hausdorff spaces, we have $M^*(X)\cong \varinjlim M^*(X_n)$. \end{enumerate}

 Let $W$ be a compact second countable Hausdorff space.
 Then the constant map $\pi_W\colon W\to \{*\}$ is proper, where $\{*\}$ is a one point space.
 The reduced $M$-cohomology of $W$, denoted by $\tilde{M}^*(W)$, is defined as the cokernel of $\pi_W^*$.